+These entries also allow any keyboard and any mouse connected anywhere on the USB bus to become KBD and MOU.
+This ensures that on a system with a graphics card, keyboard, and mouse, DECwindows always starts correctly.
 To set up a device to be configured, add the device as an entry in the permanent list.
-Once you do this, UCM recognizes the device each time you connect it.
+After you do this, UCM recognizes the device each time you connect it.

 In the following example, you connect a printer to the USB.
-The printer is a known device type; in other words, it has an entry in the generic list.
+The printer is a known device type; in other words, the printer has an entry in the generic list.
 However, it does not yet have an entry in the permanent list.